Faculty and Staff Resources

 The Faculty Handbook describes sabbaticals and other forms of leave for faculty and is the source for any content included here.
 Faculty members at the rank of assistant professor or above may request sabbatical leave after 12 semesters of full-time service in residence at Tulane.
 To apply for a sabbatical, the faculty member should submit an application and supporting materials via Interfolio.
 If the sabbatical is granted, the faculty member must submit a report of the work accomplished once the sabbatical is concluded.

-Tulane University provides many resources for funding faculty research activities, including the Funding and Grants Research Guide at Howard-Tilton Memorial Library, Center for Engaged Learning and Teaching funding opportunities, and grant opportunities through Corporation and Foundation Relations, to name a few.
+Tulane University provides many resources for finding funding for faculty research activities, including the Funding and Grants Research Guide at Howard-Tilton Memorial Library, Center for Engaged Learning and Teaching funding opportunities, and grant opportunities through Corporation and Foundation Relations.
 In-school opportunities for funding are also available through the Dean's Fund for Excellence.

 The Center for Engaged Learning and Teaching offers many resources for Tulane faculty including pedagogy research and seminars, faculty development and mentoring, and teaching resources and advice.
 They offer grants, seminars, workshops, and in-classroom observation for faculty seeking to be better educators.